delwerhossain/carvendors-scraper/README.md

 - Enrich specs via CarCheck (where available)
 - Resolve `make_id`, `color_id`/`manufacturer_color_id`, `engine_no`
 - Upsert into `gyc_vehicle_attribute` + `gyc_vehicle_info`; images into `gyc_product_images`
-- Auto-publish status + deactivate stale records
+- Auto-publish status; deactivate stale records only if success rate meets threshold
+- If success rate is low, cleanup is skipped and an alert is sent
 - Persist rotated JSON snapshot and statistics row

 ## Quick Architecture Snapshot (fast onboarding)